H120/AI-Chat-Scroller/Readme.md

 - **Bookmark messages for quick reference (stored separately for each chat page)**
 - Runs only on supported AI chat Websites
 - Pin a message by double-clicking its message number
+- Jump to any message you want by click on the the number message in right menu and type the number
 - Jump instantly to the first or last message

 [![Chrome Web Store](https://img.shields.io/chrome-web-store/v/hkjjhdgfolmahfakmobelcbjmedikegl.svg?label=Chrome%20Extension&color=blue)](https://chromewebstore.google.com/detail/ai-chat-scroller/hkjjhdgfolmahfakmobelcbjmedikegl)